Cadaver Synod

-The Cadaver Synod (also called the Cadaver Trial; Synodus Horrenda) is the name commonly given to the ecclesiastical trial of Pope Formosus, who had been dead for about seven months, in the Basilica of St. John Lateran in Rome during January 897.
-The trial was conducted by Pope Stephen VI, the successor to Formosus' successor, Pope Boniface VI.
-Stephen had Formosus' corpse exhumed and brought to the papal court for judgment.
+The Cadaver Synod (also called the Cadaver Trial; Synodus Horrenda) is the name commonly given to the ecclesiastical trial of Pope Formosus, who had been dead for about nine months, in the Basilica of St. John Lateran in Rome during January 897.
+The trial was conducted by Pope Stephen VI, the successor to Formosus's successor, Pope Boniface VI.
+Stephen had Formosus's corpse exhumed and brought to the papal court for judgment.
 He accused Formosus of perjury, of having acceded to the papacy illegally, and illegally presiding over more than one diocese at the same time.
-At the end of the trial, Formosus was pronounced guilty and his papacy retroactively declared null.
+At the end of the trial, Formosus was pronounced guilty, and his papacy retroactively declared null.

 Context

 The Cadaver Synod and related events took place during a period of political instability in Italy.
 This period, which lasted from the middle of the 9th century to the middle of the 10th century, was marked by a rapid succession of pontiffs.
-Between 872 and 965, two dozen popes were appointed, and between 896 and 904 there was a new pope every year.
+Between 872 and 965, two dozen popes were appointed, and between 896 and 904 there was, on average, a new pope every year.
 Often, these brief papal reigns were the result of the political machinations of local Roman factions, about which few sources survive.

 Formosus became bishop of Porto-Santa Rufina in 864 during the pontificate of Pope Nicholas I. In 866 he was sent as a legate to Bulgaria, and was so successful in this position that the Bulgarian ruler Boris I asked the pope to appoint him archbishop of Bulgaria.
 Nicholas refused to give permission, because the fifteenth canon of the Second Council of Nicaea forbade a bishop from administering more than one see — "a law that was supposed to prevent bishops from building up their own little fiefdoms."
 He also travelled to Constantinople, and the Carolingian court, where he met Arnulf of Carinthia, a Frankish Carolingian king who aspired to the throne of Italy.

 In 875, shortly after Charles the Bald's imperial coronation, Formosus fled Rome in fear of then-pope John VIII.
 A few months later in 876, at a synod in Santa Maria Rotunda, John VIII issued a series of accusations against Formosus and some of his associates.
 He asserted that Formosus had corrupted the mind of the Bulgarians "so that, so long as [Formosus] was alive, [they] would not accept any other bishop from the apostolic see," that he and his fellow conspirators had attempted to usurp the papacy from John, and finally that he had deserted his see in Porto and was conspiring "against the salvation of the state and of our beloved Charles [the Bald]."
 Formosus and his associates were excommunicated.